-ACTIVITY 1 VICTORIAN DOCTOR l am developing my understanding of the human body and can use this knowledge to maintain and improve my wellbeing and health.
-HWB 2-15a When David was training to be a doctor, he learned about lots of different diseases that were common in Britain at that time.
+ACTIVITY 1 VICTORIAN DOCTOR I am developing my understanding of the human body and can use this knowledge to maintain and improve my wellbeing and health.
+HWB 2-15a To show my understanding, I can respond to literal, inferential and evaluative questions and other close reading tasks and can create different kinds of questions of my own.
+ENG 2-17a When David was training to be a doctor, he learned about diseases that were common in Britain at that time.
 Do you think you could be a Victorian doctor?

 TASK A Work in small groups of up to seven.
 One or two of you should be the doctor/s, the rest should be PATIENTS.
 Make sure you have the right patient or doctor cards for your role!
-The CURE cards should be placed answer facing down.
+The CURE cards should be placed with the answer facing down.
 Each patient should have a turn to explain their symptoms to the doctor who should decide what their illness is.
 The patient should then choose a random cure card.
 Once all the DISEASES have been matched to the patient, everyone should check the diseases match the symptoms.
 As a group, match the most appropriate cures to the disease.
 Which disease is the most serious?
-To show my understanding, I can respond to literal, inferential and evaluative questions and other close reading tasks and can create different kinds of questions of my own.
-ENG 2-17a